IEEPA Refund Filing Deadline: 0d 0h 0m 0s - Get Expert Help Now!

 What Happens if Your Shipment is Inspected by CBP?

 If you’re a commercial importer, it’s practically unavoidable that you’ll encounter some kind of hold or holds in the process of doing business.
-Even if you do everything perfectly or partner with an experienced customs brokerage, a random inspection should be expected from time to time.
+Even if you do everything perfectly or partner with an experienced customs broker, a random inspection should be expected from time to time.

 Several different scenarios can play out here depending on the type of inspection CBP executes.
 These types include: